 - 1. Complete an accurate nursing professional program application to include a medical history and physical exam performed by a qualified healthcare professional. - 2.
-Provide verification of required immunizations and/or titers and skin tests. - 3.
+Provide verification of required immunizations and/or titers and skin tests.
+Clinical sites may require additional proof regarding communicable disease and the student's immune status. - 3.
 Provide current CPR certification. - 4.
 Submit to a background check by a contracted licensed company selected by the Division of Nursing.
 An unsuitable background check will result in denial of admission into the professional component. - 5.
 Submit to a drug screen performed by a contracted licensed company selected by the Division of Nursing.
 Failure to submit to a drug screening or a positive drug screen will result in denial of admission to the professional component. - 6.
 Meet essential mental and physical qualifications set forth by the Division of Nursing Disability Statement.